-The Dwell Phase parameters allow a maximum of 32 dwell phases to be serviced during the dwell interval of the preemption sequence.
+The Dwell Phase parameters allow a maximum of 12 dwell phases to be serviced during the dwell interval of the preemption sequence.
+Eight dwell phases may be entered on the first row and four additional dwell phases on the second row in this menu.
 It is not required that the dwell phases be concurrent.
 If more than one dwell phase is specified per ring, the controller will service the dwell phases based on the current phase sequence or the optional preempt Pattern selected.
 Care must be exercised to insure that no dwell phase conflicts with the priority vehicle that issues the preemption.
 This version allows you to specify dwell phases that are enabled only during preemption (phases that are normally omitted can be enabled during this period).
 The preemption software calls all dwell phases to insure that the dwell period is run.
 Once a phase in each ring is running then other preemption phase calls are dropped and those phases are subject to normal actuation.